CodeForBoulder/Boulder_Open_Data_Portal_Introduction/README.md

 1. What is Public Open Data?
 2. What is Data Analytics?
 3. I'm in, how do I get started with Python?
-  a.
-I just want to start looking at numbers - Google Python
+    - I just want to start looking at numbers - Google Python
-  b.
-I really want to learn more about Python and install Anaconda/Python Notebooks on my computer
+    - I really want to learn more about Python and install Anaconda/Python Notebooks on my computer
 4. What are Python Libraries?
 What are the main Libraries to know?
 5. Sample Python Notebook with starter code
 6. This was fun!
 Where do I learn more?
-  a.
-Python
+    - Python
-  b.
-Statistics
+    - Statistics